PennyLaneAI/pennylane/doc/quickstart/tutorials/pennylane_pytorch_noise.rst

 device.
 Once done, it will return a tensor containing the QNode result, and automatically copy it back to the GPU for any further classical processing.

-.. note:: For more details on the PyTorch interface, see :ref:`torch_qnode`.
+.. note:: For more details on the PyTorch interface, see :ref:`here <torch_interf>`.

 .. rst-class:: sphx-glr-timing